First-principles study of graphene edge properties and flake shapes: Edge Energy

-The converged (with respect to $w$) edge energies shown in Fig.~\ref{fig:05-width-vs-edge-energy-all-direction.eps} are summarized in Fig.~\ref{fig:tau-gamma-angle-vs-edge-energy-and-edge-stress.eps}a as a function of edge type, $\alpha$.
-For the unreconstructed and unterminated edges, this data shows that the edge energy increases nearly linearly with $\alpha$; the armchair (zigzag) edge has the lowest (highest) edge energy, $1.202~$eV/\AA\ ($ 1.543$~eV/\AA).
-The energy ordering (armchair versus zigzag) can be understood by noting that the armchair edge reduces its energy by forming triple bonds in the armrest regions, as suggested by the fact that this bond length 1.258~\AA\ is much smaller that the bulk graphene C-C bond length of 1.427~\AA.
+The converged edge energies are shown in Figs.~\ref{fig:angle-gives-Eedge-all.pdf}a and b as a function of edge type, $\alpha$ and in Table~\ref{table:angle-edge-energy-edge-stress}.
+In non-spin-polarized calculations, the energy of the unreconstructed and non-H-terminated edges increases nearly linearly with $\alpha$; the armchair (zigzag) edge has the lowest (highest) edge energy, $1.202~$eV/\AA\ ($ 1.543$~eV/\AA).
+While the armchair edge energy is unaffected by spin polarization, the effect of spin polarization becomes increasingly important with increasing $\alpha$ (spin polarization always decreases edge energy).
+With or without spin polarization, the zigzag edge has a higher energy than the armchair edge (spin polarization reduces this difference by nearly a factor of two, from 0.341~eV/\AA\ to 0.189~eV/\AA ).
+The fact that the armchair has lower energy than the zigzag edge can be understood by the formation of triple bonds in the armrest regions of the armchair (as suggested by the fact that this bond length 1.258~\AA\ is much smaller that the bulk graphene C-C bond length, 1.427~\AA).
 In contrast, the zigzag edge does not have the opportunity to form triple bonds; the outer C-C bonds relax slightly to yield a bond length of 1.400~\AA.
-The edge energy difference between the armchair and zigzag edges is $0.341$~eV/\AA\ without reconstruction or H-termination, in agreement with previous DFT results\cite{Koskinen08v101} (0.33~eV/\AA).
-The near linearity of the edge energy with respect to $\alpha$ can be understood by noting that all of the unreconstructed edges are made up of a combination of armchair and zigzag units in proportion to the edge angle; i.e., steps on near armchair oriented edges are zigzag units and steps on near zigzag oriented edges are armchair units (see the (5,1) edge in Fig.~\ref{fig:ac-51-zz.eps}).